ToasterLab/nlb/README.md

 A Node.js wrapper for the National Library Board of Singapore's WDSL API.
 Obtain an API key from the [NLB labs website](http://www.nlb.gov.sg/labs/mash-create-collaborate/), and get started.

+    npm install --save nlb

+    const nlb = require("nlb")

+    nlb.Search({field: "Author", terms: "David Eddings"}).then((results) => {
+      console.log(results)
+      /*[ { BID: '13199202',
+        ISBN: '9780552554800 (pbk)',
+        TitleName: 'Enchanters\' end game / David Eddings.',
+        Author: 'Eddings, David',
+        PublishYear: '2007',
+        MediaCode: 'BK',
+        MediaDesc: 'Books' }, ...]*/
+    })

+    nlb.Search({field: "Title", terms: "The Magicians"}).then((result) => {
+      console.log(result)
+    })

+    nlb.GetTitleDetails({ISBN: "0062433652"}).then((res) => {
+      console.log(res)
+      /*{ BID: '201643835',
+          TitleName: 'Go set a watchman / Harper Lee.',
+          Author: 'Lee, Harper,',
+          OtherAuthors: 'Lee, Harper',
+          Publisher: undefined,
+          PhysicalDesc: '341 pages (large rpint) ;23 cm',
+          Subjects:
+           { Subject:
+              [ 'Finch, Scout (Fictitious character) Fiction',
+                'Finch, Atticus (Fictitious character) Fiction',
+                'Fathers and daughters Fiction',
+                'Homecoming Fiction',
+                'Adult children of aging parents Fiction',
+                'Southern States Race relations Fiction',
+                'School integration Southern States Fiction',
+                'Nineteen fifties Fiction',
+                'Social change Fiction',
+                'Race relations Fiction',
+                'Southern States Fiction',
+                'Alabama Fiction',
+                'Political fiction',
+                'Historical fiction',
+                'Domestic fiction',
+                'Novels',
+                'Large type books' ] },
+          Summary: 'Maycomb, Alabama.
+Twenty-six-year-old Jean Louise Finch -- "Scout" -- returns home from New York City to visit her aging father, Atticus.
+Set against the backdrop of the civil rights tensions and political turmoil that were transforming the South, Jean Louise\'s homecoming turns bittersweet when she learns disturbing truths about her close-knit family, the town and the people dearest to her.
+Memories from her childhood flood back, and her values and assumptions are thrown into doubt.
+Featuring many of the iconic characters from To Kill a Mockingbird, Go Set a Watchman perfectly captures a young woman, and a world, in a painful yet necessary transition out of the illusions of the past -- a journey that can be guided only by one\'s conscience.',
+          Notes: 'Sequel to: To kill a mockingbird.Maycomb, Alabama.
+Twenty-six-year-old Jean Louise Finch -- "Scout" -- returns home from New York City to visit her aging father, Atticus.
+Set against the backdrop of the civil rights tensions and political turmoil that were transforming the South, Jean Louise\'s homecoming turns bittersweet when she learns disturbing truths about her close-knit family, the town and the people dearest to her.
+Memories from her childhood flood back, and her values and assumptions are thrown into doubt.
+Featuring many of the iconic characters from To Kill a Mockingbird, Go Set a Watchman perfectly captures a young woman, and a world, in a painful yet necessary transition out of the illusions of the past -- a journey that can be guided only by one\'s conscience.',
+          ISBN: '0062433652 ((paperback : large print))', ... */
+    });

+    nlb.GetAvailabilityInfo({ISBN: "9789814266727"}).then((res) => {
+      console.log(res);
+      /*[ { ItemNo: 'B22545064F',
+            BranchID: '11LKCRL',
+            BranchName: 'Lee Kong Chian Reference Library Lvl 11',
+            LocationCode: 'RSING',
+            LocationDesc: 'Reference Singapore',
+            CallNumber: 'English RSING 959.5705092 LEE -[HIS]',
+            StatusCode: 'S',
+            StatusDesc: 'For Reference Only',
+            MediaCode: undefined,
+            MediaDesc: 'Book',
+            StatusDate: '04/10/2013',
+            ClusterName: undefined,
+            CategoryName: undefined,
+            CollectionCode: undefined,
+            CollectionMinAgeLimit: undefined }... ] */
+    });

 ## Terminology

 ### Title Level Media Code and Media Description Mapping